pythonlessons/TensorFlow-object-detection-tutorial/8_part CSGO custom object detection faster aim bot/README.md

 # TensorFlow CSGO custom object detection faster aim bot
 ### Original text version of tutorial you can visit [here](http://pylessons.com/).

 Welcome to part 8 of the TensorFlow Object Detection API tutorial series.
-In this I will show you how to export newly trained model and we'll test it out.
+In this tutorial I will show you how to export newly trained model and we'll test it out.

 So in previous tutorial we made a final working model, which shoots enemies, but our FPS were really slow, so I decided to try training another model, so that's what we will talk about in this tutorial.